 Zoom still stands as the simpler and easier to use of the two platforms for most, but Teams isn’t too far behind.
 Even so, Zoom is a viable system for smaller organizations who don’t need to leverage all the features present in the Office 365 suite, though having them could never hurt.
 As Zoom continues to iron out its security issues, this will become more and more true.

-For more information on conferencing within unified communication solutions, please click on the Microsoft Teams logo below for a free consultation from CallTower:
+For more information on conferencing within unified communication solutions, please click below for a free consultation from CallTower: